MinaFoundation/Core-Grants/RFCs/RFC-0006: Redesign of Mina tokenomics.md

 - Security of the blockchain
 - Value capture
 - Incentives, for people to participate in and to build on top of the chain.
 It can only be achieved by striking a delicate balance between inflation and deflation mechanisms, and token prices.
-- Mina's unique off-chain computation, on-chain verification design, which means the 'gas fees' are the same no matter how complex the computation.
+- Mina's unique design of off-chain computation & on-chain verification, which means the 'gas fees' are the same no matter how complex the computation.
 - Utility with zkApps, eg custom token issuance (similar to ERC20 tokens using Ether) and settling the zkApp transactions on the base layer.
-- Symbiosis with Layer 2s on top of Mina: ZekoLabs, Anomix etc
+- Symbiosis with Layer 2s on top of Mina: ZekoLabs, Protokits, Anomix etc

-## Proposed work
+## Proposed approach
 To achieve all these design goals at the same time is obviously a multidisciplinary task involving many sub fields of computer sciences and economics.
 While MF and o1Labs have established themselves at the forefront zk, in our opinion the design of the tokenomics would benefit significantly from engaging with other leading experts encompassing the broad fields with proved successful experiences.
 Therefore, through this RFC, we would like to request that Mina Foundation commission a world leading team to conduct a comprehensive review and redesign Mina’s tokenomics.
 As far as the author’s knowledge, the following teams would be good choices (disclaimer: we are not associated with these teams in any way):

 - Gauntlet (https://www.gauntlet.xyz/ 11 ) led by Tarun Chitra, are a leading expert team for tokenomics design.
 Coincidentally, Gauntlet also reviewed Mina’s original tokenomics upon mainnet launch in 2021.
 - Delphi Digital.
 Most famously designed Axie Infinity’s tokenomics in 2021 which was a great success.
+- Blockworks Research

-## Initial comments from MinaResearch post
+## Initial comments from the MinaResearch post

 We had positive feedbacks from the community, with most people supporting the review and redesign a long-term plan of tokenomics.
-See the details on [this link](https://forums.minaprotocol.com/t/mip-to-review-and-redesign-mina-tokenomics/6131).
+See the details on [the link to the post](https://forums.minaprotocol.com/t/mip-to-review-and-redesign-mina-tokenomics/6131).
 Here I copy over the replies from Evan (then CEO of Mina Foundation):

 >Hey, yeah I would be supportive of this too.
 >